mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 <!-- Include only if relevant to inclusion -->

+### CULTURAL - Games as a vehicle for exploring a comlex cultural worlds

+Game for change
+need for cultural exploration
+Games a vehicle for other things

-### Developing Social and 21st Century Skills
+### SOCIAL - Developing Social and 21st Century Skills

-Project-based game making is inherently collaborative, involves creative design and problem solving.
+LINK BETWEEN AGENDAR OF 21c SKILLS AND PROJECTS AS A WAY TO DEVELOP THEM

+Game making is inherently project-based making so we can draw on research that outlines the benefits of that approach.
+In previous chapter the inclusive possibilities of design and project-focused computing were summarised.
+These include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage and a mastery approach, supporting reflection and encouraging self regulation and structured guidance for goal setting.
 This is a good base for the development of 21st Century skills as potential benefits.
 The term 21st Century Skills is used quite flexibly in educational research but there is broad understanding that they cover skills like social skills, self reflection, cultural awareness and a range of technical abilities that allow participation in information society.

 Studies [@baytak_case_2010] including my own show the potential of making games to create a collaborative classroom community.
 Learners are often keen to share their games for others to play and play those of others.
 This motivation can be leveraged to provide detailed feedback.